stevengharris/MarkupEditor/READMEJS.md

 ### `setup/index.js`

 The `setup/index.js` file defines and returns the set of ProseMirror Plugins used by the MarkupEditor.
 These plugins are loaded from `main.js`.
-The plugins are commented reasonably well, but details of the code and, well, what a ProseMirror plugin is, are beyond the scope of this document.
+The plugins are commented reasonably well, but details of the code and, well, what a ProseMirror Plugin is, are beyond the scope of this document.

 ### `setup/keymap.js`